 Hurricane Risk for New Orleans (more info) This trancribed article from American Radio Works discusses the hurricane risk in New Orleans.
 The 2002 article talks about how deep flood waters would be in a Category Five hurricane and the likelihood that such a storm would hit.
 Users may also listen to the article using Real Player audio program.

-Hurricanes: health and safety (more info) The Centers of Disease Control and Prevention created this website to inform citizens about the health and safety issues related to Hurricane Katrina.
+Hurricanes: health and safety (more info) The Centers of Disease Control and Prevention created this website to inform citizens about the health and safety issues related to hurricanes and other tropical storms.
 The website includes an information spotlight discussing especially important health related information such as mold prevention.
 Also included are hurricane recovery links and information for specific interest groups such as schools, pet sitters, volunteers and evacuees.
 Users may also follow links to other general information regarding hurricane preparedness, flood recovery and weekly mortality and morbidity reports.

 Gone with the Water (more info) This article from National Geographic magazine was printed in October of 2004.
 There is a surreal quality to the prescience of the article's description of a hypothetical killer storm striking New Orleans.
 The article has pictures and graphics of the coastal damage that was going on before Hurricane Katrina came ashore.